eventide-project/docs/user-guide/writers/message-data-writer.md

 | write | Applied to all log messages written by a message data writer |
 | message_store | Applied to all log messages written inside the `MessageStore` namespace |

-The following tags _may_ be applied to log messages logged by a message writer:
+The following tags _may_ be applied to log messages logged by a message data writer:

 | Tag | Description |
 | --- | --- |